The Status of Cannabis Legalization in Alabama

 Caregivers

-Caregivers are allowed in the state of Alabama, with patients’ loved ones allowed to pick up their prescription on their behalf.
-Caregivers must be 21-years-old or older and is the parent, legal guardian, or caregiver of a registered minor.
+Caregivers are allowed in the state of Alabama, with patients’ loved ones allowed to pick up their prescriptions on their behalf.
+Caregivers must be 21-years-old or older and the parent, legal guardian, or caregiver of a registered minor.
 Patients under the age of 19 must have their caregiver pick up their prescriptions.
 Cultivation is illegal in Alabama for both medical and recreational purposes.
 If found growing cannabis, criminal charges and fines are possible.

 Possession and Cultivation in Alabama

-Once the Darren Wesley “Ato” Hall Compassion Act is fully established and medical cannabis is available, you will be able to buy up to 60 daily doses at a time and have up to 70 doses in your possession.
-Daily dosages will be initially capped at 50 milligrams of Δ9-tetrahydrocannabinol (THC) and can be raised up to 75 milligrams for patients after 90 days of being a part of the medical marijuana program.
-Patients with terminal illnesses may be able to receive over 75 milligrams of THC, but they would have to have their driver’s licenses suspended while receiving it.
+Once the Compassion Act is fully established and medical cannabis is available, you will be able to buy up to 60 daily doses at a time and have up to 70 doses in your possession.

 CBD Oil Program